-If you’re continuing with a sit during this time, it’s important that you follow government guidance on social distancing and sanitisation.
+If you have an upcoming sit during this time, it’s important that you follow government guidance on social distancing and sanitisation.
 All members are also asked to read the following guide on how to conduct safe and responsible sits right now.

 Keeping each other safe